Video Content Delivery System: How CDNs Power Secure Live Video Streaming

 Security-first

 Security is crucial for live-stream CDNs.
-Enterprises like yours use video to communicate internal messages within the company or train your employees to perform their jobs better.
+Enterprises like yours use video to communicate internal messages within the company or to train their employees to perform their jobs better.
 This kind of video content often contains sensitive, proprietary information that needs protection at all costs.
 A secure CDN helps you protect your valuable content (e.g., copyrighted material) with encryption, access controls, and time-limited URLs.

 Why CDN Is Critical for Live Streaming